Ratatoskr and the Seed

 Patience and virtue are siblings are they not?

-Back up do I fly and then Great Eagle after,
+Back up do I fly and Great Eagle thereafter,

 In good time my faithful messenger returned,

 “The Brotherhood serves Space” was what he had learned.

 “And who does Space serve?”
 I asked in a quip,

 Ratatoskr departed, his tail like a whip.